WesleyyC/blog/_posts/2015-07-16-build a personal website using Jekyll.md

 I. So what is Jekyll?

 > Jekyll is an open source program, written in Ruby by Tom Preston-Werner, GitHub's co-founder.
 Jekyll is a simple, blog-aware, static site generator for personal, project, or organization sites.
 Instead of using databases, Jekyll takes the content, renders Markdown or Textile and Liquid templates, and produces a complete, static website ready to be served by Apache HTTP Server, Nginx or another web server.
 Jekyll is the engine behind GitHub Pages, a GitHub feature that allows users to host websites based on their GitHub repositories.
-We loved with a love that was more than love